 Trade, Economic, and Energy Affairs (TEEA)

-The mission of the Trade, Economic, and Energy Affairs (TEEA) group is to foster collaborative solutions to the common challenges that are facing the United States and Asia in these arenas.
-TEEA’s research focuses on three broad areas: energy security and policy; energy and the environment; and trade, investment, and economic engagement.
+The mission of the Trade, Economic, and Energy Affairs (TEEA) group is to foster collaborative solutions to common challenges facing the United States and Asia in these arenas.
+Guided by an in-house research team and a select group of senior advisors, TEEA’s research focuses on three broad areas: energy security and policy; energy and the environment; and trade, investment, and economic engagement.

-TEEA research and analyses are broadly disseminated among senior leaders in policy, industry, and research to better inform economic and strategic decisionmaking in the Asia-Pacific.
-Experts share insights through a number of channels, including workshops and conferences, publications, Q&A’s, and corporate and policy briefings.
+Employing a “network of experts” model, TEEA collaborates with a broad range of U.S. and Asian specialists from industry, academia, and government to conduct innovative research and convene high-level dialogues that result in actionable policy recommendations.
+Our experts share insights through a number of channels, including workshops and conferences, publications, commentaries, and corporate and policy briefings.
 Through these efforts, TEEA helps to bridge the gap between industry and policy.

 TEEA’s research includes the following initiatives:

 Pacific Energy Summit

 The Summit series aims to foster economic and energy security in the Asia-Pacific by developing practical solutions to the dual challenges of rising energy demand and global climate change.
 The flagship event of this effort is the annual, invitation-only Summit, which convenes approximately 150 global leaders to articulate regional energy needs and opportunities.

 Energy Security Program